Oral hygiene

 Oral Irrigators

-Oral irrigators are water jets which are used to clean the debris and bacteria from under the gums.
+Oral irrigators are water jets used to clean the debris and bacteria from under the gums.
 Tiny jets continuously spray water into the gum pockets, which remove accumulated food particles and bacteria.
-They have proven to reduce the risk of attracting a gum disease.
+They have been proven to reduce the risk of gum disease.

 Cleaning of the tongue

-Tongue cleaners are used to remove the bacteria and fungi from the surface of the tongue.
-The colonization of bacteria and fungi on the tongue causes bad breath and also other health problems.
-Using a tongue cleaner helps increase the overall oral health and most importantly, reduces bad breath.
+Tongue cleaners are used to remove bacteria and fungi from the surface of the tongue.
+The accumulation or buildup of bacteria and fungi on the tongue causes bad breath and other health problems.
+Using a tongue cleaner helps improve your overall oral health and reduces bad breath.

 Location